 Salford is aiming to become a Digital City, an ambition which forms part of our wider vision for a fairer and more inclusive Salford to improve resident’s lives.
-It is already home to the second largest cluster of digital businesses in the UK.
+It is already home to the second largest cluster of digital businesses in the UK with MediaCityUK at Salford Quays being the go-to destination.

 We are strongly committed to digital inclusion, which is about making sure that residents have the capability to use the internet to do things that benefit them day to day - whether that’s individuals or community organisations.

-Coming soon is MyCity Salford which is the new way to stay connected with your community and make a difference in your neighbourhood.
-This brand new ‘digital community hub’ is launching very soon in Salford, inviting residents, businesses and organisations from across the city to sign up and benefit from everything the city has to offer.
+Another key part of Salford’s ambition to become a Digital City is the creation of a brand new community website – MyCity Salford – which provides a new way to stay connected and make a difference in your neighbourhood.
+Residents, businesses and organisations are all invited to sign up and benefit from everything the city has to offer.

 MyCity Health is a new health and wellbeing website which enables residents to find information and services to help with issues that frequently affect health from smoking, drinking, eating and thinking to fitness, sexual health and disability.